Asduveneck/algorithm_prep/Algorithm_notes/big_o_notes.md

-### Summary of Order: From smallest use/growth rate to largest
+### Summary of common complexity class: From smallest use/growth rate (best performance) to largest growth rate/use (worst performance)

 | type        | O(n)          |
 |-------------|---------------|